Many observers expressed shock that president was attacked for ‘liking’ tweets

 “[The university] is supposed to be a place where you should feel safe in discussing various issues, and we need to protect that, absolutely,” Burriss said.

 Tykocinski took the helm of Thomas Jefferson University in July 2022.
-When they hired him one year ago, the university touted his vast accomplishments in the medical and scientific fields.
+When they hired him one year ago for the new position, the university touted his vast accomplishments in the medical and scientific fields.

 “In addition to his achievements as an academic leader, Dr. Tykocinski is a biomedical innovator, where his focus has been on pioneering unique immunotherapeutic strategies that invoke engineered proteins and cells,” a university news release stated.